RomainSire/Integration-Training/TR01 - Marmiton/README.md

 # WORK IN PROGRESS !
 I'm just getting started on this project, so it's nowhere near finished yet!
-I haven't even started the CSS !

 ## TR01 Marmiton - Description :
 I started to integrate the french cooking website Marmiton (https://www.marmiton.org/).
 Just to train and improve my skills.